 11 a.m.
 Must Visit Markets

 Right outside Murchie's, there's Bay Centre, a 5-floor shopping mall with staples like Hudson Bay department store, Aldo, Aveda salon, and multiple international brands.
 It's always interesting walking into what looks like any other shopping mall I've been to yet not seeing as many familiar stores.
 Don't linger too long.
 We're headed to a few more markets where local boutiques offer one of a kind pieces.
-Just two blocks north of Bay Centre along Wharf Street is Market Square, a local hub for community events and handmade gifts in a heritage brick building with open air courtyard.
+Just two blocks north of Bay Centre along Wharf Street is Market Square, a local hub for community events and handmade gifts in a heritage brick building with open-air courtyard.
 At the main gate stands a black and gold water fountain that was erected at the turn of the 19th century.
 The three level fountain provided water for parched travelers, their thirsty horses, and other small animals like dogs and pigs on their way to market.
 You'll find the hippest baby store, Tarot card readers, an artisan shaving supplies store, and even a vegan/ vegetarian buffet at Green Cuisine!
 From there you can go north one block to Canada's oldest Chinatown and another block east to the Victoria Public Market.
 Our vote is a stroll through Chinatown posing for touristy-lion-gate photos on your way to the public market.
+Before leaving Chinatown, visit Victoria's only 100% waste free store too!
+West Coast Refillsells groceries, beauty products, and home supplies all packaging-free!
 You're about to enter into a foodie haven where you'll have free reign to farm fresh produce, fresh baked breads, artisan oils and vinegars, and handmade pies.
 There's even a vegan butcher shop!
 Yes, you heard right.
 It's the perfect place for a grazing lunch.
 Just make sure you stop at The Very Good Butcher for their vegan Mac n cheez or maple sage bangers in a blanket.
 You'll pass several independent shops selling Aboriginal artwork or First Nation souvenirs.
 We loved Northwest Origins for their personality.
 The people working there are friendly and knowledgeable, easily sharing information on the native artists they purchase from and the meaning of various native symbols.
 Make sure you ask for this information before purchasing.
 A few of the stores sell replica pieces at the same price as authentic pieces.
 Don't forget to grab a few snacks along the way for a few adventures later in the trip.

 2 P.M.
 Explore BC's History